mlcommons/modelbench/docs/add-a-new-sut-driver.md

 Use the [HuggingFaceSUT](../src/modelgauge/suts/huggingface_api.py) class as a template.

-1. Create a SUT class and a few other classes like this (imports ommitted for brevity):
+1. Create a SUT class and a few other classes like this (imports omitted for brevity):

 ```python
 class MySUTRequest(BaseModel):